-It always amuses me what my kids come away learning or thinking about after time together.
+It always amuses me what my kids come away learning or thinking about after our time together.
 We have a 5-year-old son, a 4-year-old daughter, and a 20-month-old son.
 Just last month, I took my 5-year-old to the KState-Texas football game in Austin.
 He loves KState because I do.
-But I was pretty surprised to hear him tell my wife that he wants a football field cake with a giant Longhorn in the middle.
+But I was pretty surprised to hear him tell my wife that he wants a football field cake for his birthday with a giant Longhorn in the middle.
 That was one of his main takeaways from the game–not necessarily the takeaway I was hoping for him to have!

 There has been a lot of concern as to how this would affect charitable giving.
 For millions of Americans, they no longer receive a tax deduction for their charitable contributions because they take the standard deduction instead.

 Even if you are on the brink of whether you should take it or itemize your deductions, there are a couple of strategies you should know.
 Whether you give through a tithe to a church or give to multiple charities or a combination of both-here are two ideas that may come in handy to ensure your charitable contributions count during tax time.

 Donor-Advised Funds are an excellent tool for charitable giving.
 Quick summary: When you give to a charity, that is an event that can be a tax deduction.
 A donor-advised fund has the same effect.
 When you put money into a DAF, that is when you get the deduction.
 You then make grants from the DAF to the charities of your choosing.
 There are a couple of potential benefits:

 Give a significant amount in a single year: Bunching